Skip to main content

 - Cultural perspective: explores the breadth of cultural diversity and the impact of culture relative to expansion of the World Christian movement;

 - Strategic perspective: defines factors related to the expansion of the World Christian movement and where the World Christian movement has not yet taken root.

 Pasadena, CA 91104

 Descriptions and credit recommendations for all evaluated learning experiences

-Various locations throughout the United States and internationally.
-Instructional delivery format: Traditional classroom-based online or hybrid format (on-line/classroom).
+Various approved locations throughout the United States and internationally.

 Upon successful completion of the course, students will be able to: trace the expansion of the Judeo-Christian movement; explain the Biblical rationale for development and social change; identify the unique problems and skills involved in communicating cross-culturally; evaluate the strategic nature of avenues for involvement in affecting positive social change; and integrate Biblical, cultural, historical, and strategic components into a plan for effective participation in the complex tasks of international development and sharing Biblical teachings cross-culturally through word and deed.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate/associate degree category, OR in the graduate degree category, 3 semester hours in Bible, Christian/Church History, Ecumenism/Ecumenicalism, Evangelism/Evangelization, Global Studies, History of Christianity, Missiology/Missions, Pastoral Theology, Practical Theology, Religion and Culture, Religious Studies, Sociology of Religion, or Theology (8/14).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category OR in the graduate degree category, 3 semester hours in Bible, Christian/Church History, Ecumenism/Ecumenicalism, Evangelism/Evangelization, Global Studies, History of Christianity, Missiology/Missions, Pastoral Theology, Practical Theology, Religion and Culture, Religious Studies, Sociology of Religion, or Theology (8/14) (8/19 revalidation).